 With sulphur cured types the range is reduced to -45 °C/-49 °F and +130 °C/+266 °F (for short period of time up to +150 °C/+302 °F).
 It can be formulated for use between -40°C and 150°C and displays good dielectric properties.
 Sulphur cured for improved tear and tensile strength or peroxide cured to provide higher heat resistance.

-It is an excellent elastomer for producing low density and light products.
+As EPDM hose manufacturer, we use this elastomer for producing low density and light products.
 It is a cost effective solution for coolant and air hoses where there is a medium to high volume required.
+EPDM hose manufacturer